29th November 2019

 Thursday, Friday contact:

 Bianca Lapins - 0439 708 381

 ABOUT SANE AUSTRALIA

-SANE Australia is a national mental health charity working to support four million Australians affected by complex mental illness including schizophrenia, bipolar, borderline personality disorder, eating disorders, obsessive compulsive disorder, post-traumatic stress disorder and severe depression and anxiety.
+SANE Australia is a national mental health charity dedicated to making a real difference in the lives of people affected by complex mental health issues.
+We work to support the more than four million Australians affected by complex mental health issues including schizophrenia, bipolar disorder, personality disorders, eating disorders, obsessive compulsive disorder, complex trauma and severe depression and anxiety.